How to Choose a Business Name – Descriptive, Brandable, or Hybrid?

 - 112 Pages – 09/15/2014 (Publication Date) – Berrett-Koehler Publishers (Publisher)

-It’s also helpful to use online business/domain name generators.
+It’s also helpful to use an online business name generator.

 Some of the best domain name generators include NameBounce (to find names based on the keywords you enter), Wordoid (to find made-up words), BrandSnag (to generate unique names based on business ideas) and Instant Domain Search (where names appear instantly as you type).